Nursing (Child)

 Modules

-The aim of the module is to explore human anatomy and physiology across the lifespan and begin to understand the physiological, structural, behavioural and functional changes associated with selected pathology and disease progression in key systems.
-You will begin to apply this to your own field of nursing practice through seminar sessions.
+The aim of the module is for students to explore human anatomy and physiology across the lifespan and begin to understand the physiological, structural, behavioural, and functional changes associated with selected pathology and disease progression in key systems.
+They will begin to apply this to their own field of nursing practice through seminar sessions.

-This module engages you with the basis of health promotion and builds on your learning in relation to the behavioural sciences.
+This module engages students with the basis of health promotion and builds on their learning in relation to the behavioural sciences.
 Determinants of health and needs analysis will then progress into the study of health and social care policy, epidemiology and public health, education and influencing health behaviour and the challenges for implementing health promotion activities for different people groups.
 The behavioural sciences will encompass models of behaviour change, effective communication, social stress, support and caring.
-The module will enable you to recognise different styles of leadership and begin to identify your own within a group learning environment.
-You will also undertake the Lean Foundations Yellow Belt 1-day course.
+The module will enable students to recognise different styles of leadership and begin to identify their own within a group learning environment.

 Modules